Ban Phe to Koh Samet Boat Schedules

 Koh Samet is a National Park, although you might not think that given the amount of development on the island.
-This means all visitors must pay a National Park entrance fee.
+However, unlike Ko Chang island, which is also 75% National Park, all visitors to Samet must pay a National Park entrance fee.
 Thai tourists pay 40 Baht for an Adult and 20 Baht for Children.
 Foreign tourists pay 200 Baht and 100 Baht respectively.
 You can usually pay this either when you buy your boat ticket or when you arrive on the island.

 Google Streetview shows the main piers clearly.
 You can enjoy a virtual drive along the high street in Ban Phe which runs past all the piers.
 You’ll see it’s lined with small minimarts, coffeeshops and restaurants, catering to people visiting Koh Samet.

-Which Pier Do I Use in Ban Phe?
+Which Pier Should I Use in Ban Phe?

 As you’ll see from the map there are several piers in Ban Phe.
 The all offer a range of boat services to Koh Samet either by wooden boat or speedboat.